 Stumpf Capital Management LLC Invests $1.75 Million in Verizon Communications (VZ)

-Stumpf Capital Management LLC purchased a new stake in Verizon Communications (NYSE:VZ) during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The firm purchased 33,000 shares of the cell phone carrier’s stock, valued at approximately $1,747,000.
-Verizon Communications accounts for 1.6% of Stumpf Capital Management LLC’s investment portfolio, making the stock its 3rd biggest position.
+Stumpf Capital Management LLC purchased a new stake in Verizon Communications (NYSE:VZ) during the 4th quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund purchased 33,000 shares of the cell phone carrier’s stock, valued at approximately $1,747,000.
+Verizon Communications accounts for about 1.6% of Stumpf Capital Management LLC’s holdings, making the stock its 3rd biggest holding.

-Verizon Communications (NYSE:VZ) last issued its quarterly earnings data on Tuesday, January 23rd.
-The cell phone carrier reported $0.86 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.88 by ($0.02).
+Verizon Communications (NYSE:VZ) last posted its earnings results on Tuesday, January 23rd.
+The cell phone carrier reported $0.86 EPS for the quarter, missing the Zacks’ consensus estimate of $0.88 by ($0.02).
+The business had revenue of $33.96 billion during the quarter, compared to the consensus estimate of $33.20 billion.
 Verizon Communications had a return on equity of 48.97% and a net margin of 23.88%.
-The firm had revenue of $33.96 billion for the quarter, compared to the consensus estimate of $33.20 billion.
-During the same quarter in the prior year, the firm earned $0.86 EPS.
-The company’s revenue was up 2.2% on a year-over-year basis. sell-side analysts predict that Verizon Communications will post 4.55 earnings per share for the current fiscal year.
+The firm’s revenue for the quarter was up 2.2% on a year-over-year basis.
+During the same period in the previous year, the business posted $0.86 EPS. equities research analysts predict that Verizon Communications will post 4.54 EPS for the current year.

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, May 1st.
-Investors of record on Tuesday, April 10th will be paid a $0.59 dividend.
-This represents a $2.36 annualized dividend and a dividend yield of 4.94%.
-The ex-dividend date is Monday, April 9th.
-Verizon Communications’s dividend payout ratio (DPR) is currently 63.10%.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, May 1st.
+Shareholders of record on Tuesday, April 10th will be issued a $0.59 dividend.
+This represents a $2.36 dividend on an annualized basis and a dividend yield of 4.97%.
+The ex-dividend date of this dividend is Monday, April 9th.
+Verizon Communications’s payout ratio is 63.10%.

-A number of brokerages have weighed in on VZ.
-Bank of America boosted their price target on Verizon Communications from $55.00 to $58.00 and gave the stock a “buy” rating in a research report on Wednesday, January 24th.
-HSBC downgraded Verizon Communications from a “buy” rating to a “hold” rating and lowered their price target for the stock from $54.83 to $42.80 in a research report on Thursday, December 14th.
-They noted that the move was a valuation call.
-Vetr raised Verizon Communications from a “hold” rating to a “buy” rating and set a $54.80 price target on the stock in a research report on Monday, February 5th.
-Howard Weil raised Verizon Communications from a “sector perform” rating to a “sector outperform” rating in a research report on Monday, January 22nd.
-Finally, Guggenheim began coverage on Verizon Communications in a research report on Tuesday, March 13th.
-They set a “buy” rating and a $58.00 price target on the stock.
-One investment analyst has rated the stock with a sell rating, thirteen have issued a hold rating, eleven have given a buy rating and one has given a strong buy rating to the stock.
-The stock presently has an average rating of “Hold” and an average target price of $54.31.
+Several analysts have weighed in on the company.
+Scotiabank raised Verizon Communications from a “sector perform” rating to a “buy” rating and set a $60.00 price target on the stock in a report on Monday, January 22nd.
+Scotia Howard Weill upgraded Verizon Communications from a “sector perform” rating to a “sector outperform” rating in a research report on Monday, January 22nd.
+Zacks Investment Research upgraded Verizon Communications from a “hold” rating to a “buy” rating and set a $56.00 price objective on the stock in a research report on Tuesday, February 13th.
+Vetr lowered Verizon Communications from a “strong-buy” rating to a “buy” rating and set a $52.49 price objective on the stock. in a research report on Tuesday, April 3rd.
+Finally, Moffett Nathanson lowered Verizon Communications from a “buy” rating to a “neutral” rating in a research report on Tuesday, January 16th.
+One investment analyst has rated the stock with a sell rating, thirteen have given a hold rating and twelve have given a buy rating to the company.
+Verizon Communications has an average rating of “Hold” and an average price target of $54.24.

-In related news, SVP Anthony T. Skiadas sold 6,967 shares of the business’s stock in a transaction that occurred on Tuesday, February 13th.
-The stock was sold at an average price of $49.80, for a total value of $346,956.60.
-Following the completion of the sale, the senior vice president now directly owns 16,059 shares in the company, valued at $799,738.20.
-The sale was disclosed in a filing with the SEC, which is available at this link.
-Insiders own 0.09% of the company’s stock.

-TRADEMARK VIOLATION NOTICE: This article was first published by Macon Daily and is owned by of Macon Daily.
-If you are reading this article on another website, it was stolen and reposted in violation of United States & international copyright legislation.
-The correct version of this article can be read at https://macondaily.com/2018/04/01/stumpf-capital-management-llc-invests-1-75-million-in-verizon-communications-vz.html.
+COPYRIGHT VIOLATION WARNING: “Stumpf Capital Management LLC Invests $1.75 Million in Verizon Communications (VZ)” was published by Macon Daily and is owned by of Macon Daily.
+If you are reading this report on another publication, it was illegally stolen and reposted in violation of U.S. & international trademark and copyright law.
+The correct version of this report can be read at https://macondaily.com/2018/04/08/stumpf-capital-management-llc-invests-1-75-million-in-verizon-communications-vz-updated.html.

 Verizon Communications Inc, through its subsidiaries, offers communications, information, and entertainment products and services to consumers, businesses, and governmental agencies worldwide.
 The company's Wireless segment provides wireless voice and data services; Internet access on various notebook computers and tablets; multimedia, business-focused, and location-based services, as well as international travel services; and network access services to deliver various Internet of Things products and services.